object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     @singledispatch
     def evaluate(expr, *o, **kwargs):
-        """Evaluate an expression.
+        """Evaluate an expression node.

         Parameters
         ----------
         expr: Expression
-            The expression to be evaluated.
+            The expression node to be evaluated.
         *o: numbers.Number
             The results of evaluating the operands of expr.
         **kwargs: